ankidroid/Anki-Android/Database-Structure.md

      --   due: integer day, relative to the collection's creation time --   learning: integer timestamp
     ivl             integer not null,
       -- interval (used in SRS algorithm).
-Negative = seconds, possitive = days factor          integer not null,
+Negative = seconds, positive = days factor          integer not null,
       -- factor (used in SRS algorithm)
     reps            integer not null,